-- During Induction students are made aware that they must report any Safeguarding or Bullying concerns to any member of staff. - Students who are bullied or witness another student being bullied are encouraged and supported to speak to any of the following members of staff, Group Tutor, House Manager, Head of Year, School Nurse, Assistant Head Pastoral, Deputy Head, Headteacher - Students can also share their concerns with friend who will alert a member of staff - Staff report all bullying incidents to the DSL, Headteacher or a member of the Senior Leadership Team for further investigation and support. - Staff will also record bullying incidents on CPOMS
+- During Induction students are made aware that they must report any Safeguarding or Bullying concerns to any member of staff. - Students who are bullied or witness another student being bullied are encouraged and supported to speak to any of the following members of staff, Group Tutor, House Manager, Senior Tutor, School Nurse, Deputy Head (Pastoral & Boarding), Deputy Head (Academic), Headteacher - Students can also share their concerns with friend who will alert a member of staff - Staff report all bullying incidents to the Designated Safeguarding Lead, a member of the Senior Leadership Team or Headteacher for further investigation and support. - Staff will also record bullying incidents on CPOMS